Chronic kidney disease: Prognosis

 CKD increases the risk of cardiovascular disease, and people with CKD often have other risk factors for heart disease, such as high blood lipids.
-The most common cause of death in people with CKD is cardiovascular disease rather than kidney failure.
+People with both CKD and cardiovascular disease have significantly worse prognoses than those with only cardiovascular disease.
+Those with CKD have a higher prevalence of cardiovascular disease (65% compared to 32% in a Medicare population of people older than 66.
+Those with CKD in the population also had worse 2-year survival after a heart attack, atrial fibrillation, stroke or transient ischemic attack (TIA, commonly known as a mini-stroke), heart failure or coronary heart disease.

+Rapidly progressive CKD (rapid declines in the GFR or increasing albuminuria), uncontrolled hypertension, severe electrolyte abnormalities, structural abnormalities of the kidneys, hereditary kidney disease, blood in the urine, recurrent severe kidney stones, and nephrotic syndrome (high levels of protein in the urine) are all associated with a poor prognosis and more rapid progression to ESKD.

 Chronic kidney disease results in worse all-cause mortality (the overall death rate) which increases as kidney function decreases.
 The leading cause of death in chronic kidney disease is cardiovascular disease, regardless of whether there is progression to stage 5.

 While kidney replacement therapies can maintain people indefinitely and prolong life, the quality of life is negatively affected.
 Kidney transplantation increases the survival of people with stage 5 CKD when compared to other options; however, it is associated with an increased short-term mortality due to complications of the surgery.
 Transplantation aside, high-intensity home hemodialysis appears to be associated with improved survival and a greater quality of life, when compared to the conventional three-times-a-week hemodialysis and peritoneal dialysis.

 People with ESKD are at increased overall risk for cancer.
 This risk is particularly high in younger people and gradually diminishes with age.
-Medical specialty professional organizations recommend that physicians do not perform routine cancer screening in people with limited life expectancies due to ESKD because evidence does not show that such tests lead to improved outcomes.
+Medical specialty professional organizations recommend that physicians do not perform routine cancer screening in people with limited life expectancies due to ESKD because the evidence does not show that such tests lead to improved outcomes.